Hadspen House: House

-Hadspen House is said to have begun as a farmhouse, purchased by the London-lawyer William Player in 1687 on the Hadspen estate,[1 ] Player 'built the forefront of a gentleman's house in Byfleet Close, a barn two stables and ox house.'
+Hadspen House is said to have begun as a farmhouse, purchased by the London lawyer William Player in 1687 on the Hadspen estate,[1] Player "built the forefront of a gentleman's house in Byfleet Close, a barn, two stables and ox house."
 Player's expansion continued for 10–12 years.
-It included building walls around a court, adding a service wing, 'a stall for 24 cattle, a farm baliff's house, a brewhouse' and modern plumbing, with a leaded-pipe water supply.
-Player also begins the garden, planting extensively on both sides of the house and trees, behind, south and north of the house, that included beeches, elms, poplars, ashes and cherries.
+It included building walls around a court, adding a service wing, "a stall for 24 cattle, a farm baliff's house, a brewhouse" and modern plumbing, with a lead pipe water supply.
+Player also began the garden, planting extensively on both sides of the house and trees, behind, south and north of the house, that included beeches, elms, poplars, ashes and cherries.

 Hadspen is noted as Hatch-been on John Ward's map around 1650.
 Yet Hadspen House and Hadspen are located on maps as early as 1736, as a gentleman's seat on the eastern edge of Castle Cary Manor.
 By 1822, Hadspen House and Hadspen are shown as a significant landed estate on C. & J. Greenwood's 1820-21 survey, the Nobility Clergy and Gentry of Somersetshire.

 Player sold Hadspen House to Vickris Dickinson 60 years later, in 1747.
-Twenty years later, in 1767 Vickris Dickinson sold it to Charles Medows and then to John Ford.
+Twenty years later, in 1767, Vickris Dickinson sold it to Charles Medows and it was then sold to John Ford.
 Medows began its expansion and improvement in 1767, which Ford continued.

-In 1785 Henry Hobhouse II, Esquire a lawyer and head of the Bristol Bar purchased Hadspen and Hadspen House, significantly expanding the Hobhouse land ownership in Somersetshire and establishing the Hobhouse family seat.
-'The Hobhouses were Bristol merchants who had recently established themselves as country gentlemen.'
-Henry Hobhouse I and his brother Isaac made their fortune as Bristol merchants in the slave, sugar and tobacco trades between Bristol, Africa, the West Indies and Virginia in the early- and mid-18th century.
+In 1785 Henry Hobhouse II, a lawyer and head of the Bristol Bar, purchased Hadspen and Hadspen House, significantly expanding the Hobhouse land ownership in Somersetshire and establishing the Hobhouse family seat.
+"The Hobhouses were Bristol merchants who had recently established themselves as country gentlemen."
+Henry Hobhouse I and his brother Isaac made their fortune as Bristol merchants in the slave, sugar and tobacco trades between Bristol, Africa, the West Indies and Virginia in the early and mid-18th century.

-At the time of purchase in 1785 the Hadspen estate comprised 717 acres.
-Hadspen House was ‘a modern stone-built House of Six rooms on a floor with marble chimney-pieces, stabling for 20 horses, a good garden and extensive woodland.'
-In 1786 and 1786 Henry Hobhouse II continued to expand the house and the furnishings.
-His alterations in 1786-87 include 'raising the ceilings of the front rooms, adding a new dining room to the north-east, three reception rooms, the drawing and library rooms and reroofing the house in grey Welsh slate.
+At the time of purchase in 1785, the Hadspen estate comprised 717 acres.
+Hadspen House was "a modern stone-built House of Six rooms on a floor with marble chimney-pieces, stabling for 20 horses, a good garden and extensive woodland."
+In 1786 and 1786, Henry Hobhouse II continued to expand the house and the furnishings.
+His alterations in 1786-87 included "raising the ceilings of the front rooms, adding a new dining room to the north-east, three reception rooms, the drawing and library rooms and reroofing the house in grey Welsh slate."
 His alterations turned Hadspen House into the grand 18th century Georgian manor house which it is known as today.

-Major alterations to the rear were made by his heir, the Right Honorable Henry Hobhouse, in 1828.
-His son Henry, a landowner again made major alterations to the rear in 1886, as did his son Sir Arthur Lawrence, liberal politician and architect of national parks of England and Wales, in 1909.
+Major alterations to the rear were made by his heir, the Right Honourable Henry Hobhouse, in 1828.
+His son Henry, a landowner, again made major alterations to the rear in 1886, as did the latter's son, Sir Arthur Lawrence, liberal politician and architect of national parks of England and Wales, in 1909.